H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Estimates on the vector fields

 Substituting these estimates into (\ref{sistema W}) yields

-Note that, although the number of elements in $\Lambda$ (and, hence, the size of these vectors) is proportional to $\mu^3$, each point has a neighborhood in which at most 16 of the amplitudes $a_m$ is nonzero.
+Note that, although the number of pairs $(j,m)$ with $j\in\{1,\dots,6\}$ and $m\in\Lambda$ (and, hence, the size of these vectors) is proportional to $\mu^4$, each point has a neighborhood in which at most 16 of the amplitudes $a_{jm}$ is nonzero.
 Therefore, the number of entries of $M$ that are nonzero in a neighborhood of the point is independent of $\mu$.
 As a result, the implicit constants are, indeed, independent of the parameters of our construction.

 On the other hand, as argued several times, the coefficient multiplying the last norm can be made smaller that $1/2$ by choosing $a>1$ sufficiently large.
 Thus, we obtain

 Regarding the $C^N$-norm for $N=1,2,3,4$, using (\ref{estimate product}) in (\ref{sistema W}) yields